+The special form of $\Phi_{\bm{ab}}$ allows to write $\bm{G}\simeq G_{1}G_{2}\ldots G_{M}$, where $G_{\nu}$, is the two-qubit gate which acts on pair $\nu$, similar to Eq.~(\ref{eq:gate_1pair}).
 The evolution in Eqs.~(\ref{eq:evolution_1pair}) and~(\ref{eq:time evolution of basis}) are very ideal and in reality, there are two main issues which deviate this perfect picture.
 The first one is the small dispersion in the system which leaks some information to the channel~\cite{lewis2019dynamics,eisert2015quantum}.
 The second issue is that the cross talk is not exactly zero and some information may leak to other pairs.
 These effects induce some entanglement between the data-bus and the registers, preventing the gate $\bm{G}$ and consequently $G_{\nu}$'s from being perfect unitary operations.
 In that case, the dynamics of each pair $\{A_{\nu},B_{\nu}\}$ should be considered as a completely positive and trace preserving map, $\rho_{\nu}(t){=}\Lambda^{\nu}(t)[\rho_{\nu}(0)]$.
 Here, $\Lambda^{\nu}(t)[\rho_{\nu}(0)]{=}Tr_{\widehat{\nu}}(\vert \Psi(t)\rangle\langle \Psi(t)\vert)$ in which $Tr_{\widehat{\nu}}$ means trace over all qubits except the pair $\{A_\nu , B_\nu \}$.
 To measure how well the map $\Lambda^{\nu}(t)$ approximates each two-qubit gate $G_\nu$, one can use the average gate fidelity~\cite{nielsen2002simple}

 where the integral is over the uniform (Haar) measure $d\psi$ on two-qubit state space, normalized as $\int d\psi=1$.
 Rewriting Eq.~(\ref{Average Gate Fidelity1}) in the tow-qubit computational basis, combined with some straightforward calculations, leads to